 #6 – Transformers: The Ride 3D

 Turn right and go straight to Transformers upon reaching The Lower Lot.

-Restrictions and Access: 40 inches; Gate A, VIP, and Single Riders lines offered.
+Restrictions and Access: 40 inches; Universal Express, VIP, and Single Riders lines offered.
 The Bottom Line: Prepare for battle with the Autobots, led by Optimus Prime and Bumblebee, as you evade the nefarious Megatron in a 3D motion simulated dark ride.
 Wait Times: Up to 30 minutes on slow days, up to 140 minutes on the busiest days.
 Hit it early to avoid these waits.

 Head back to The Lower Lot’s main square and enjoy the River Adventure.
 You may get wet.

-Restrictions and Access: 42 inches; Gate A, VIP, and Single Riders lines offered.
+Restrictions and Access: 42 inches; Universal Express, VIP, and Single Riders lines offered.
 The Bottom Line: Tour the iconic Jurassic Park in a river tour, encountering various gentle herbivorous dinosaurs before flying off course into carnivorous dinosaur enclosures and flying down an 84 foot plunge.
 Wait Times: Varies wildly by weather conditions.
 Note that the size of the splash is typically reduced in colder weather.

 Get any re-rides of your favorites in, as this is the last time you’ll be in The Lower Lot.
 Head back up the StarWay.